Fishing boats docked along a stone harbor wall in Roundstone with calm water and mountains in the background.

 Overview

-Roundstone sits on the western arm of Bertraghboy Bay in Connemara, about 77 km north‑west of Galway City.
-The village is built around a natural, sheltered harbour designed by Scottish engineer Alexander Nimmo in the 1820s.
-From the quay the Twelve Bens rise dramatically against the Atlantic horizon, while a string of white‑sand beaches – Dog’s Bay, Gurstill Bay, Ervallagh and the sand‑barred Inishlacken Island – stretch along a three‑mile coastline that forms a key stop on the Wild Atlantic Way.
+Roundstone sits on the western arm of Bertraghboy Bay in Connemara, roughly 77 km north-west of Galway City.
+The village is built around a natural, sheltered harbour engineered by Scotsman Alexander Nimmo in the 1820s.
+From the quay, the Twelve Bens rise sharply against the Atlantic horizon, while a string of white-sand beaches – Dog’s Bay, Gurstill Bay, Ervallagh, and the sand-barred Inishlacken Island – stretch along a three-mile coastline that forms a key stop on the Wild Atlantic Way.

 What to See & Do